JakobKlocker/kerning-pq-client/README.md

 # Party Quest Completer

 ## Introduction
 The goal of this project was to **automatically complete the Kerning Party Quest**, which is a party quest in the nostalgic online MMORPG called **Maplestory**.
 The Party Quest has five stages and requires at least three players to complete.

+**At the end of the readme you'll find a video of this project in action**.

 ---

 ## Architecture
-The architecture of this project is complex, since we had to inject a DLL into each game process.
+The architecture of this project is complex, since we had¹ to inject a DLL into each game process.
 We chose to have each game process listen on a unique TCP port for actions and share Data over Named Shared Memory.
 Above these individual clients, a managing tool was used to oversee and coordinate the logic of the Party Quest.

 In this write-up:
 - The **Managing tool** is referred to as the **Server**.